Kyrobi/Cynagen/rules.md

 ## 2. Do not advertise.
 * Advertising is prohibited in chat.
 Advertising consists of promoting anything that isn’t Cynagen related.

-* Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) is allowed as long as they are not being advertised.
+* Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) is allowed as long as they are not being promoted.

 * If you advertise on the server, you will be punished depending on the severity and frequency of the advertisement.